 The school would count the number of contests on its original varsity schedule submitted to the CIAC and divide that number in half.
 When the player has sat for that many games then the school may enter the player on the eligibility roster and from that point on would be allowed to participate in any game at any level.
-(In an 18 game varsity schedule the player could be placed on the eligibility roster once the student has sat for the first 9 varsity games, in a 17 game varsity schedule the player could be placed on the eligibility roster once the student has sat for the first 9 varsity games, for a 16 game schedule it would be the first 8 varsity games, etc.
+(In an 18 game varsity schedule the player could be placed on the eligibility roster once the student has sat for the first 9 varsity games, in a 17 game varsity schedule the player could be placed on the eligibility roster once the student has sat for the first 9 varsity games, etc.

-- 2. May a school count any sub-varsity games towards the wait period?
+2. May a school count any sub-varsity games towards the wait period?

-No. Regardless of what level the athlete will compete at he/she is not eligible until the wait period has been satisfied using the varsity schedule. - 3.
-What happens if during the 50% wait period we postpone a game to a date later in the season?
+No. Regardless of what level the athlete will compete at he/she is not eligible until the wait period has been satisfied using the varsity schedule.

+3. What happens if during the 50% wait period we postpone a game to a date later in the season?
 Regardless of postponements, cancellations or any other scheduling issues the athlete MUST sit out for the required number of games.
 (For example, a soccer player from a school with a 16 game varsity schedule has out 7 games and on the day of the school's 8th game it is postponed for several weeks, he/she would have to sit the next game in succession on the schedule to comply.)